saurabhkara/Low-Level-Design/6.Design Patterns/6.1 Creational Design Pattern/README.md

 4. Builder design pattern
 5. Abstract design pattern

-### 1. Singleton design pattern : The Singleton design pattern is a structural design pattern that ensures a class has only one instance and provides a global point of access to that instance.
+### 1. Singleton Design Pattern : The Singleton design pattern is a structural design pattern that ensures a class has only one instance and provides a global point of access to that instance.
 It’s useful when you want to control access to shared resources, like a configuration object, logging service, or database connection.

+### 2. Factory Design Pattern : The Factory Design Pattern is a creational pattern used to abstract the process of object creation.
+It allows you to create objects without specifying the exact class of object that will be created.